dacmeaux/GridProject/README.md

         // Set Breakpoints for this grid in descending order as number_of_columns=>viewport_width (notice that colum five viewport width is only one pixel greater than column four viewport width.
-        This is because the first colum uses min-width and all others use max-width for breakpoints.
+        This is because the first column uses min-width and all others use max-width for breakpoints.
         This ensures that the largest column count will be active from the next breakpoint up to the max viewport width).
         $grid->setColumns(array(5=>1025, 4=>1024, 3=>960, 2=>768, 1=>480));